faxpillow/pendingindefinitelydostponed/README.md

 https://github.com/faxpillow/aid-awesomeinvestingdecisions/
 - me have methods and personal maps for all of this and forgot a bunch of more ridiculousness but unimportant etc languages known not intuitively: HTML5, CSS3, Javascript, JSON, tiny Ajax, PHP, MySQL, Python basic?, data analysis, Anaconda, intermediate Linux, Notebook, and probably forgot (bad habits learning coding bad for your eyes)
-#whereiskelleybrannon #stopanti-aapihatreds #freesomething #freemichaelspavorhasbeenfreed #happy #notmention #endglobalenforced -drafts #reunifysomedaylolsecondhistorypolicieslol #alwaystruepredictions #randomhistoryfacts # #goodgirl #doesanyoneelseenjoylatelifelearnalgorithms+teachmefingertrixcanintuitRubicksX ヽ(ﾟｰﾟ)ﾉ
+#whereiskelleybrannon #stopanti-aapihatreds #freesomething #freemichaelspavorhasbeenfreed  #notmention #endglobalenforced -drafts #reunifysomedaylolsecondhistorypolicieslol #alwaystruepredictions #randomhistoryfacts # #goodgirl #doesanyoneelseenjoylatelifelearnalgorithms+teachmefingertrixcanintuitRubicksX ヽ(ﾟｰﾟ)ﾉ
-#schadenfreude.com
+#schadenfreude.com😫 populated with full 5000* story list of horror stories of people living in the US and other parts of Americas, such as a lady whom could not be rehired due to (obv illegal etc) ageism and became bankrupt bc her medical bills , the supereducated blind gentleman whom enjoyed vry much coming out to healthcare protests cannot afford his eye blindness as drops ?!?!  nothing I say is a lie why would you
+#happy

 ialreadyknewthis@gmail.com original